 In his new book Midnight Rising: John Brown and the Raid That Sparked the Civil War, bestselling author Tony Horwitz tells the story of Adirondack abolitionist John Brown’s raid on Harpers Ferry.

 Late on the night of October 16, 1859, Adirondack abolitionist John Brown led 18 well-armed men on a raid of the federal armory and arsenal at Harpers Ferry and sparked a nationwide uprising against slavery.
 The principal goal of the raid was to free slaves, not attack and hold a Southern state.
-The plan was simple: capture about 100,000 muskets and rifles, ammunition, and other supplies from » Continue Reading.
+The plan was simple: capture about 100,000 muskets and rifles, ammunition, and other supplies from the lightly » Continue Reading.

 151 years ago this week, John Brown was executed and his body was returned to the Adirondacks.
 Had Brown escaped from Harpers Ferry rather than been captured he might well today be just a footnote, one of the tens of thousands that struggled to undermine the institution of slavery in America before the Civil War.

 It’s often said that just one thing secured Brown’s place in the hearts of millions of Americans that came after him – his execution and martyrdom.
-There is another equally important reason Americans will celebrate the life of John Brown this week however – he was » Continue Reading.
+There is another equally important reason Americans will celebrate the life of John Brown this week however – he was right » Continue Reading.

 It is the moment for which many fans of random attrition, aleatory contraction, exponential decay and half-lives have been waiting: the rollout of the 2010 Adirondack Bracket Final Four.
 The victor of the upper left division, those asexxy darlings of deliquescence, mushrooms, will take on the sunderers of silvic virtue, our arboreal bunyons, fellers of the upper right division, loggers.
-Of note to tournament followers and grammarians: loggers advanced to the tournament’s semifinal round following the official disqualification of Low’s Lake for fielding an ineligible punctuation mark.The lower left division has been dominated from the start by Old Osawatomie Brown (whose 20 » Continue Reading.
+Of note to tournament followers and grammarians: loggers advanced to the tournament’s semifinal round following the official disqualification of Low’s Lake for fielding an ineligible punctuation mark.The lower left division has been dominated from the start by Old Osawatomie Brown (whose 20 offspring could fill » Continue Reading.